Image: Shutterstock

 Is Only Child Syndrome Real?

-Multiple studies have been done on families with single children both in China and the West to understand the development of a child with and without siblings.
-Most of these studies state that compared to adults who grew up with siblings, those who grew up as single children showed differences in their social behaviors (2).
+Studies on families with and without only children state that compared to adults who grew up with siblings, those who grew up as single children showed differences in their social behaviors (2).

 However, we must understand that the personality and behavior of only children and children with siblings are not dependent merely on the presence or absence of siblings.
-Multiple factors influence a child’s personality.
+Multiple factors and experiences influence a child’s personality.
+Studies conclude that any adjustment problems in single children may derive from the special characteristics of the parents (3).

 Characteristics Of Only Child Syndrome

-Some differences have been noticed in studies between children with and without siblings.
+A few key differences have been noticed in studies between children with and without siblings.
+These positive and negative characteristics, though accurate, may not hold for all single children (1).
 Let’s have a look at a few of them.
-However, these characteristics may not hold for all single children (1).

 1. Less social